-- Suppose the short rate (i.e., the one-period spot rate) changes over time but otherwise predictable. - The riskless rate r in the Black-Scholes formula should be the spot rate with a time to maturity equal to $\tau$ . - In other words, where $r_i$ is the continuously compounded short rate measured in periods for period i.a
+- Suppose the short rate (i.e., the one-period spot rate or forward rate) changes over time but predictable. - The annual riskless rate r in the Black-Scholes formula should be the spot rate with a time to maturity equal to τ. - In other words, where r_i is the continuously compounded short rate measured in periods for period i.^a